- Price guarantee will make sure that nothing changes when you place your bulk rock salt order.

 What to look for: Any vendor you have a rapport with is one that you can trust.
 You should know the name of the person behind your salt distribution and they should know yours.
 Not only does this kind of relationship provide you with peace of mind, but it makes it so much easier to coordinate your requirements.
 Plus, we all know that snow and ice can happen at any second and sometimes without any warning.
 A solid vendor is one that picks up the phone and gets you what you need.

 Supply Guarantee that Means Something

 What to avoid: The worst thing you can do is order a quantity of salt only to be told that that quantity isn’t available.
 What do you do then, especially if you’re in a rock and a hard place?
 Do you just settle for what little salt they have or do you go back to the drawing board and find an entirely new vendor with no time to spare?

 What to look for: Guarantees should be treated seriously.
 Not to mention, a vendor worth their salt (pun intended) is one that’ll guarantee you a supply of salt at any time of the year.
 Are you a serious planner?
 Then there is no reason you shouldn’t be able to get your salt order in by July for the coming winter.

 Credibility & Longevity

-What to avoid: Not everyone has the ability to say they’ve been in business for 2 decades.
+What to avoid: Not everyone has the ability to say they’ve been in business for 12+ years.
 And while it’s always good to give someone a chance, it also means you’re working on faith.
 In some cases, it’s simply not worth the trouble.
 A salt vendor without the credibility and longevity that comes with a successful business is one that you simply can’t completely trust.